vsg-dev/VulkanSceneGraph/docs/Design/HighLevelDesignDecisions.md

 To minimize the size of majority of internal scene graph nodes and leave nodes the ancillary data that only few objects required are moved out of the
 Base vsg::Object/Node classes into an [vsg::Auxiliary](../../include/vsg/core/Auxiliary.h) object.

-To enable greater control over memory manangment [vsg::Allocator](../../include/vsg/core/Allocator.h) class to enable application to control how the scene graph allocates and deletes memory.
+To enable greater control over memory management [vsg::Allocator](../../include/vsg/core/Allocator.h) class to enable application to control how the scene graph allocates and deletes memory.

 **Unification:**
 All vsg::Object support intrusive reference counting and meta data support All vsg::Object support type safe query via [vsg::Visitor](../../include/vsg/core/Visitor.h) and [vsg::ConstVisitor](../../include/vsg/core/ConstVisitor.h)

 All uniform and vertex array data can be handled via the [Data](../../include/vsg/core/Data.h) interface Single value data via the [vsg::Value](](../../include/vsg/core/Value.h)) template Array data via the [vsg::Array](](../../include/vsg/core/Array.h)) template classes

-The main scene graph and the rendering backends command graph utilize the same scene graph hierarchy.
+The main scene graph and the rendering back-ends command graph utilize the same scene graph hierarchy.

 Vulkan [Compute](../../include/vsg/vk/ComputePipeline.h) and [Graphics](../../include/vsg/vk/GraphicsPipeline.h) to be supported with the same Vulkan wrappers, scene graph and command graph hierarchies.